MinasMarios/Project2_Pattern_Recognition-Machine-Learning/README.md

 # Project2_Pattern_Recognition-Machine-Learning

-This repository contains the code and report for Project 2 of the Second Project in the course Pattern Recognision - Machine Learning offered by the National Kapodistrian University of Athens in the academic year 2021-2022.
+This repository contains the code and report for Project 2 of the Second Project in the course Pattern Recognision - Machine Learning offered by the National and Kapodistrian University of Athens in the academic year 2021-2022.

 The project focuses on applying machine learning algorithms to classify different types of images of people based on their facial features.